-- Shows the company’s liquidity, leverage, Financial capacity, growth:
+- Shows the company’s liquidity, leverage, Financial capacity, and growth:

 - Liquidity: The balance sheet reflects how the company can pay its short-term obligations.

-- Leverage: How much the company’s activities are financed by debt and whether the company can pay off this debt or not.
+- Leverage: How much the company’s activities are financed by debt and whether the company can pay off this debt.

-- Financial Capacity: The balance sheet shows the financial capacity of the firm and how assets are financed, the ability to pay off its debts, the efficiency of turning assets into revenue and cash management.
+- Financial Capacity: The balance sheet shows the firm’s financial capacity and how assets are financed, the ability to pay off its debts, the efficiency of turning assets into revenue, and cash management.

-- Growth: Overall view of the balance sheet shows how the company is performing over a period.
-Ability to generate returns through various assets, which are financed by equity and debt.
+- Growth: Overall view of the balance sheet shows how the company performs over time.
+Ability to generate returns through various assets financed by equity and debt.

 Some of the advantages are given below:

 - Risk and returns: The balance sheet shows the assets and liabilities of the company.
-It shows the ability of the company to pay out its short-term liability as well as the ability to settle long term debt.
-At the same time, it also shows whether the company can generate returns compare to the risks (debt) and overall growth structure of the company over a period.
+It shows the ability of the company to pay out its short-term liability as well as the ability to settle long-term debt.
+At the same time, it also shows whether the company can generate returns compared to its risks (debt) and overall growth structure over a period.

 - Helpful to secure loans and additional investments: Due to the balance sheet equation, reading and understanding of balance sheet become easy and useful for lenders and new investors.
-It helps them to understand the company’s financial ability to payout its debt and grow in the future, which further help them to decide to invest in a company or not.
+It helps them understand the company’s financial ability to payout its debt and grow in the future, which further helps them decide whether to invest in a company.

 - Ratio calculations: The balance sheet equation is the base part of the double-entry accounting system.
 It helps us to understand various ratios.
-E.g. the current ratio provides liquidity status, the debt to equity ratio provides leverage status, etc. For investors as well as businesses, these ratios are important as they reflect how well the current structure and operations of the company are well managed.
+E.g., the current ratio provides liquidity status; the debt-to-equity ratio provides leverage status, etc. For investors and businesses, these ratios are important as they reflect how well the current structure and operations of the company are well managed.